anikeshharan/nodejs-aws/README.md

 # nodejsaws
 nodejs aws application to upload file to S3.
-Developer by Anikesh Haran Impetus Technologies
+Developer by Anikesh Haran